Co-authors: TJ Ryan and Justine Davies

 - Suicide or attempted suicide.

 Warning: You may not be covered under a standard policy for a travel insurance claim if it is caused by a mental health issue.
-It is vitally important that if you currently have or have previously had a mental illness episode – such as depression, anxiety, PTSD, etc. – you find a policy that covers mental health scenarios.
+If you currently have or have previously had a mental illness episode – such as depression, anxiety, PTSD, etc. – it is a good idea to look for a policy that covers you.